Connecting to a node via OS Login

 : Path to the previously savedIdentity

-: Organization user's name.
-It is specified at the end of the exported OS Login certificate's name.
+: User login as set in their OS Login profile.
+It is also appended to the name of the exported OS Login certificate.
 In the example above, it isorgusername

 .<node_public_IP_address>